 Datura plants are often confused with Brugmansia.
 Brugmansia or Datura, which is which?
 Brugmansia can become a massive woody tree but Datura is smaller and less woody with upright as opposed to drooping flowers.

 Trumpet flower has a bad rap due to a history that links it to such dangerous plants as nightshade and mandrake.
 Let’s set that aside and look at its attributes.
-Datura plants grow quickly and may get up to 4 feet tall.
+Datura plants grow quickly and may get up to 4 feet (1 m.) tall.
 The blooms are fragrant and particularly so at night.
-Most flowers are white but they may also be
+Most flowers are white but they may also be yellow, purple, lavender and red.

 How to Grow Datura Trumpet Flower